okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 * An Office 365 Mail connector in Workflows.

-* An existing user (that will represent the manager user) in Okta and [Box](http://Box.com) where the username in Okta and in Box are the same (the user`s email address).
+* An existing user (that will represent the manager user) in Okta and [Box](http://Box.com) where the username in Okta and in Box are the same (the user's email address).
 The manager user's email address needs to point to a valid email address so that the manager can get the email notifications as part of the flow.

 * An exiting user (that will represent the target user) in Okta where the manager attribute in Okta Universal Directory is the username of the Okta user that represents the manager.